 YOUR CONSUMER RIGHTS

-You have the right to request that we place additional restrictions on our use or disclosure of your health information.
+Restriction: You have the right to request that we place additional restrictions on our use or disclosure of your health information.
 We are not required to agree to these additional restrictions, but if we do, we will abide by our agreement (except in an emergency).
 When you have paid for your services out of pocket in full, we must grant your request for restricting information about those services with a health plan for purposes of payment or health care operations.

-If you receive this Notice on our web site or by electronic mail (email), you are entitled to receive this Notice in written form.
+Electronic Notice: If you receive this Notice on our website or by electronic mail (e-mail), you are entitled to receive this Notice in written form.

 Violation of Privacy Rights: In the event of a breach of your protected health information, you will be provided with written notification as required by law.

 QUESTIONS AND COMPLAINTS

 If you want more information about our privacy practices or have questions or concerns, please contact us.
 If you are concerned that we may have violated your privacy rights; you disagree with a decision we made about access to your health information or in response to a request you made to amend or restrict the use or disclosure of your health information; or you would like to have us communicate with you by alternative means or at alternative locations, you may contact us using the following contact information: